-Using these medical treatments can work to help reduce alcohol use, relapse, and lead to full recovery and alcohol withdrawal.
+These medical treatments can help reduce alcohol use and relapse and lead to full recovery and alcohol withdrawal.

 According to a review, naltrexone and acamprosate have strong evidence and are recommended as treatment options for alcohol dependence alongside behavioral therapy.